Patrick Morrison - Chief Executive

 Carmel has been an advice worker at ICCM for over fourteen years and has background in charity, careers and housing.
 Her technical knowledge surrounding welfare benefits claims continues to be a valuable resource for many accessing our services from our Levenshulme office.

-Francis Duncan - Advocacy and Support Officer
+Jordan Francis - Advocacy and Support Officer